usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 As for campaign results.
 Please note that editing the form of an existing campaign will affect the aggregated campaign results:

 - Adding new questions to a form will add an additional column to the CSV file.
-- Removing questions from an existing form will keep the column in the CSV file and it displays previously collected results.
+- Removing questions from an existing form will not affect the previously collected results.
+The associated column and its data will still be in the CSV file.
 - Replacing the question type with a different question is also possible.
 When you give the same 'name' in the Usabilla for Apps Campaign Editor, then results are represented in the same column.

 ## Setting up the SDK